FaiziCodeSpace/practice-progress-tracker/README.md

 # 📘 Practice Progress Tracker

-This repository is a detailed journal of my MERN Stack learning journey.
-It tracks every concept I’ve practiced — from front-end development in React.js to back-end logic using Node.js and Express.js.
-All topics are backed by live, coded repositories built by me.
+This repository documents my full-stack learning journey with a primary focus on the MERN stack.
+Each section links to real, working repositories where I've practiced specific concepts.

-Each repo listed below focuses on one or more core concepts.
-This tracker helps clients, recruiters, or collaborators quickly understand the depth and direction of my skillset.
+Whether you're a client, collaborator, or recruiter, this tracker offers a quick view into the topics I’ve explored and the depth of hands-on implementation.

 ---